lyndskg/100-Projects-of-Code/README.md

 &nbsp;

 ## Progress (6/98)
-I created this repository on 1/20/2023.
+I created this repository on Friday, January 1st, 2023.

 <ins>__Latest Update__</ins>:
-As of February 3rd, 2023, I have completed (...or at least have made a good faith effort at...)
+As of Friday, February 3rd, 2023, I have completed (...or at least have made a good faith effort at...)
 6 out of the 98 projects listed below.

 <ins>__Primary Language Breakdown__</ins>: (6)